This 21-Year Old Tells Us How She Became a Real Estate Investor With Very Little Money

 She wasn’t liking her investment options — savings account or stock market? — but then she heard about Fundrise.

-The Fundrise Starter Portfolio would invest her money into two portfolios that support private real estate around the United States.
-It would do all the heavy lifting for her — and play landlord on her behalf.
+Fundrise allows her to invest her money into two portfolios that support private real estate around the United States.
+It does all the heavy lifting for her — and plays landlord on her behalf.

 Through Fundrise’s online dashboard, investors can see exactly which properties are included in their portfolios — like a set of townhomes in Snoqualmie, Washington, or an apartment building in Charlotte, North Carolina.